What are fixed assets and inventories

 4. expected to be settled by delivery of the goods.
 Create (2003:774).

-14 d § If the measurement is done according to 14 a §, the change in value since the previous reporting date is recognized in the income.
+14 d § If the value is set according to 14 a §, the change in value since the previous reporting date is recognized in the income.

-In the following case: change in value is recognized in a fair value rather than in profit:
+In the following cases applies to the change in value must be reported in a fair value rather than in the income statement:

 1. change in value relates to a hedging instrument and the principles applied for hedge accounting allows a portion or all of the change in value not reported, or